Josh Joplin Group

-Josh Joplin Group is an alternative rock band led by singer-songwriter Josh Joplin which formed in Atlanta, Georgia.
+The Josh Joplin Group is an alternative rock band led by singer-songwriter Josh Joplin which formed in Atlanta, Georgia.
 Initially a trio, Joplin hired Geoff Melkonian (bass/viola/vocals) and Jason Buecker (drums/percussion/vocals) to accompany him to play shows together.
-They initially called themselves Josh Joplin Band.
+They initially called themselves the Josh Joplin Band.
 In late 1995 they began pre-production on their first album together.
-Recorded at Furies Studios with producer Ed Burdell (Magnapop), Projector Head was released, January 6, 1996.
-Based on local critical success and some airplay on local radio Joplin, Buecker, and Melkonian, began touring vigorously, starting in the south, continuing through the northeast, and beyond.
+Recorded at Furies Studios with producer Ed Burdell (Magnapop), Projector Head was released on January 6, 1996.
+Based on local critical success and some airplay on local radio, Joplin, Buecker, and Melkonian began touring vigorously, starting in the south, continuing through the northeast, and beyond.

-Boxing Nostalgic was their self produced sophomore effort.
-It was released April 6, 1997 to a sold-out show at the Cotton Club The album introduced piano to their sound and Allen Broyles who played on the record would join the band that same year.
+Boxing Nostalgic was their self-produced sophomore effort.
+It was released April 6, 1997 to a sold-out show at the Cotton Club.
+The album introduced piano to their sound, and Allen Broyles, who played on the record, would join the band that same year.
 The band continued touring and opening shows for Jump, Little Children, Five-eight, The Innocence Mission, Ben Harper, Nathan Sheppard, Kitty Snyder, among others.

-In 1998, having played the Roxy Theatre (Atlanta) opening for Shawn Mullins, the Grammy-nominated songwriter of Lullaby, the band discussed making their third album with their friend and Mullins signed on as the producer hiring Anthony J. Resta to create the beats and programming for it.
-He would later release the album entitled, Useful Music, on his own SMG label.
-Shortly after its release, Jason Buecker was replaced on drums by Ani Cordero, then Eric Taylor who drummed for legendary dream pop founders, Seely (on Too Pure Records).
+In 1998, having played the Roxy Theatre (Atlanta) opening for Shawn Mullins, the Grammy-nominated songwriter of "Lullaby", the band discussed making their third album with their friend and Mullins signed on as the producer, hiring Anthony J. Resta to create the beats and programming for it.
+Mullins would later release the album, Useful Music, on his own SMG label.
+Shortly after its release, Jason Buecker was replaced on drums by Ani Cordero, then by Eric Taylor, who had drummed for the dream pop band Seely.
 Deeds Davis was added to play lead guitar and sing.

-The band was managed briefly by Nettwerk Music Group before making a slight name change to Josh Joplin Group when Artemis Records headed by legendary industry moguls Danny Goldberg and Daniel Glass. signed them to their label.
-They were picked up by Indigo Girls and Matthew Sweet manager, Russell Carter.
+The band was managed briefly by Nettwerk Music Group before making a slight name change to the Josh Joplin Group when Artemis Records, headed by Danny Goldberg and Daniel Glass, signed them.
+They were picked up by Russell Carter, known for managing Indigo Girls and Matthew Sweet.

-The Artemis re-release would feature an alternative version of Joplin's ballad, I've Changed.
-It was lavishly produced by Peter Collins at Ocean Way Nashville recording studio, with Kenny Aronoff playing drums.
-A slightly more successful collaboration came when ex-Modern Lover / Talking Head, Jerry Harrison was brought on produce the opening track, Matter and Joplin's new song, Camera One, which hadn't been previously released.
+The Artemis re-release features an alternative version of Joplin's ballad "I've Changed".
+It was produced by Peter Collins at the Ocean Way Nashville recording studio, with Kenny Aronoff playing drums.
+A slightly more successful collaboration came when Jerry Harrison (formerly of the Modern Lovers and Talking Heads) was brought on to produce the opening track "Matter" and the new song "Camera One".